 Currently contains 2,000+ videos which cover a wide variety of subjects.
 This collection includes streaming videos from Films for the Humanities and Sciences and Ambrose video producers with additional producers potentially added in the near future.

 Digitalia provides access to two collections of e-books: the Latin American Literature collection (107 titles) and the Spanish Literature collection (315 titles).

 Database focusing on providing materials for the study of women and gender in the ancient world.
 Includes a searchable bibliography on Women and Gender issues in the Ancient Mediterranean world, course materials for instructors, and links to many other online resources, including articles, book reviews, databases and images.

 The Directory of Open Access Books is a service of OAPEN Foundation.
 The OAPEN Foundation is an international initiative dedicated to Open Access monograph publishing, based at the National Library in The Hague.
 DOAB contains more than 1,000 academic peer-reviewed books from more than two dozen publishers.

 The aim of the Directory of Open Access Journals is to increase the visibility and ease of use of open access scientific and scholarly journals thereby promoting their increased usage and impact.
 This service covers free, full text, quality controlled scientific and scholarly journals in a wide variety of subjects and disciplines.
 There are currently more than 6,000 journals in the directory.

-The authoritative bibliographic record for doctoral dissertations and master's theses from over 1,000 graduate schools and universities from the first U.S. dissertation, accepted in 1861, to those accepted as recently as last semester.
+The first U.S. dissertation, accepted in 1861, to those accepted as recently as last semester.
 Citations for dissertations published from 1980 forward include 350-word abstracts written by the author.
 Dissertations can be purchased from ProQuest/UMI or are available for download at a price, but you can usually also borrow them for free through Interlibrary Loan.